 To provide additional context for the magnitude of the effects of size-dependent policies on output, we introduce the same distortion of column (1) in Table 6 into a standard span-of-control model in the spirit of Lucas (1978), calibrated to match the same moments of the distribution of establishment sizes in the U.S. as in our benchmark undistorted calibration.
-We detail this exercise in the Appendix.
-Table 8 summarizes our results.
+We detail this exercise in Appendix A. Table 8 summarizes our results.
 The average establishment size in that economy is cut nearly in half with the size-dependent statutory tax of 44%, but output losses are only three percent.
-When we introduce instead a tax rate low enough generate the same reduction in average establishment size as in our benchmark economy (10 percent), output losses are nearly zero.
-Thus, in our economy with positive sorting, moderate reductions in average plant size can generate large output losses.
-The amplification mechanism is the talent mismatch absent in the standard model with homogeneous wage workers.
+When we introduce

-Table 8 Losses from Size-dependent Enforcement in a Lucas (1978) economy.\

-Tax policy from Mexico ( $\tau_s = 0.44$ , $\kappa = 0.0658$ ) Lower tax rate $(\tau_s = 0.05, \kappa = 0.0658)$

-Avg. est. size 0.517 0.904

-Output 0.973 0.999
+Losses from size dependent enforcement in a zacus (1970) economy.
+Tax policy from Mexico $(\tau_s = 0.44, \kappa = 0.0658)$ Lower tax rate $(\tau_s = 0.05, \kappa = 0.0658)$ Avg. est. size 0.517 0.904 Output 0.973 0.999